neskech/Soft-Hardcore/README.md

 A soft-hardcore, highly configurable Minecraft mod that gives each player a limited number of lives.
 Once players run out of lives, they are temporarily banned for a configurable amount of time.
 Players can drop life hearts to give other players back lives, creating a cooperative survival experience.

-The mod also provides some minor UI reworks, health and armor information now appear on top of nameplates and the number of lives reminaing on a player while checking the scoreboard, compatable with teams, alongside a couple of other minor scoreboard enhancements.
+The mod also provides some minor UI reworks, lives and armor information now appear on top of nameplates and the number of lives reminaing on a player while checking the scoreboard, compatable with teams, alongside a couple of other minor scoreboard enhancements.

 ## ✨ Features